Transitions in Time at Peckover House

 The Peckover family’s strict Quaker beliefs seem at first to be a stark contrast with the love of surrealist art by Lord Peckover’s grandson, Roland Penrose.
 However, their shared love of art, collecting and working with the community served to unite the family through the generations.

 It was Alexandrina Peckover, with the help of her nephews who secured Bank House (as it was known) and its 50 acre estate for the nation in March 1944.

-It came to the National Trust in 1948.
-After Alexandrina’s death, the National Trust changed the name of the property to Peckover House, in honour of the family that had lived there for just over 150 years.
+It came to the National Trust in 1948 and after Alexandrina’s death, the name of the property to Peckover House, in honour of the family that had lived there for over 150 years.

 The crowds at her funeral at the Quaker Meeting House were testament to her and her family’s reputation and their contribution to Wisbech.
-A contemporary newspaper article described the ceremony as having all ‘the simplicity associated with Quaker custom.
 There were no hymns and no music.
-Apart from brief tributes…it was a service of silent tribute to one who had passed on’.
+Apart from brief tributes, it was a service of silent tribute to one who had passed on.

 The end of an era

 Six months later, under the instruction of her nephews, most of the contents of Bank House were sold during a two day sale in a marquee on the lawn.

 The sale of over 1,000 items marked the end of this family’s era and drew enormous interest from all over the country.
 Locals picked up souvenirs, whilst antique dealers and collectors purchased the finest lots.

 A fascinating art collection

 The Peckover archives hold a fascinating collection of art, from amateur Victorian to professional modern.
 There are sketch books and watercolours produced during the mid 19th to early 20th century by the family.